Chart Color Schemes

 Bundamba is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Bundamba, as per the latest Census, consisted of 83.8% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Bundamba was at 24.5%, with the remaining dwellings either mortgaged (33.3%) or rented (42.2%).
+Dwelling structure in Bundamba, as per the latest Census, consisted of 83.8% houses and 16.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Bundamba was at 24.5%, with the rest of dwellings either mortgaged (33.3%) or rented (42.2%).
 The median monthly mortgage repayment in Bundamba was $1,300, below Brisbane metro's average of $1,863.
-The median weekly rent figure in Bundamba was recorded at $300, compared to Brisbane metro's $380.
-Nationally, Bundamba's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+Median weekly rent in Bundamba was $300, compared to Brisbane metro's $380.
+Nationally, Bundamba's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing